ctfhacker/ctfhacker.github.io/_posts/2015-09-07-mmactf-moneygame.markdown

 ## Flag 1

-With the help of Python's ctypes, generating these random numbers on our end is trivial:
+With the help of Python's ctypes, generating random numbers on our end is trivial:

 {% highlight python %}
 from ctypes import CDLL